kenchuks44/3-tier-Monitoring-with-Prometheus-and-Grafana/README.md

 ![Screenshot (641)](https://github.com/kenchuks44/3-tier-Monitoring-with-Prometheus-and-Grafana/assets/88329191/3701910c-5dae-4a23-bbaa-240df9adfd71)

-Next, we run cpustress container to generate CPU load and see if the alert will be triggered with the command below:
+Next, we run cpustress container to generate CPU load and see how the alert will be triggered with the command below:
 ```
 kubectl run cpu-test --image=containerstack/cpustress -- --cpu 4 --timeout 60s --metrics-brief
 ```